-Over the last two weeks or so I’ve been up early.
-Really early.
-By 5 or 5:30am I’m awake, long before I have to be.
-In New Jersey we’ve finally been getting much warmer weather, and the sun has been bright in the sky.
-I’m sure I’ve been getting up because we are now in the most expansive Yang time of the year.
-Today, June 21, starts the next seasonal node, the Summer Solstice (Xia Zhi 夏至).
+If you hadn’t realized it, starting tomorrow the days begin to slowly get shorter again.
+This is because today, June 21, starts the Summer Solstice seasonal node (Xia Zhi 夏至).
 Summer Solstice is a very important seasonal node in that it marks the apex of Yang in the natural world as well as the rebirth of Yin.
-It is the longest day of 2017; starting tomorrow the days will get shorter and shorter culminating eventually with the longest night on the Winter Solstice.
+It is the longest day of the year; as already mentioned starting tomorrow the days will get shorter and shorter culminating eventually with the longest night on the Winter Solstice in December.
 In terms of the time of day, Summer Solstice corresponds to high noon, and is the time of the Heart channel.
 In Yijing (I Ching) symbolism, this time period is represented by hexagram 44, which is made up of Qian-Heaven trigram (3 solid yang lines) over Xun-Wind trigram (1 broken yin line under 2 solid yang lines).
 Thus, the complete hexagram is 5 solid yang lines over one broken yin line at the bottom – yin is being birthed once again.
 One of the translations for the name of Hexagram 44 is “The Queen,” also showing that this time of year begins the transition towards returning inward to the hidden, the yin, the Blood, and the Dark Mother that is referred to in the first chapter of the Dao De Jing.

 In some parts of China people perform simple ritual activities designed to protect against the Yin that is about to start growing.
 This Yin can be seen as an increase in various disease carrying insects (such as mosquitos) that bring epidemic disease.
 To ward off Yin in the form of insects and disease, Chinese traditionally hang aromatic (i.e., Yang) herbs around the house, such as Acorus (Shi Chang Pu) or Mugwort (Ai Ye).
 Other aromatic herbs such as Angelica (Bai Zhi) and Atractolodes (Bai Zhu) are made into medicines and incense.